 - Number Six — AKA Ben — able to turn himself into a monster — Asian man — died as a child in a mission, but Klaus summons him regularly

 In the comics, all of the Hargreeves siblings are white; this was changed for the show.
 I guess Netflix must have a bit of sense, because they didn’t make the same mistake as Charlie and the Chocolate Factory.
 (You send golden tickets all over the world and only white kids find them?
 C’mon, now!)
-Still, most of the seven siblings are white, including the group’s leader, Number One AKA Luther.
+Still, most of the seven siblings are white, including the group’s leader, Luther.

 In season 1, which is set in 2019, race is never mentioned.
 I assumed that it would be like most colorblind adaptations, where race isn’t a thing.
 As I said in my last blog post, I like a good colorblind production — emphasis on “good.”
 I’m not saying The Umbrella Academy handles race badly, but they certainly don’t handle it well.
 The show’s racial politics are simply nonexistent.